Dilrajg04/power-outage-analysis/README.md

 <iframe src="assets/duration_by_cause.html" width="800" height="500" frameborder="0"></iframe>

 This box plot shows how outage duration varies across different causes.
 Outages caused by severe weather tend to have longer durations and more extreme values compared to outages caused by other factors.

-This supports the results of the hypothesis test and suggests that cause category is an important feature when predicting outage duration.
+This plot reinforces the hypothesis test by showing that severe weather outages tend to have higher durations and a wider spread than other outage causes.
 ---

 ## Assessment of Missingness